allenz-me/CodeHouse/README.md

 # CodeHouse
-A code warehouse for deep learning code I collected.
+A code warehouse for deep learning codes I collected.